ermvrs/BorsaSistemi/README.md

 # todoList
--> Admin Panel(Yonetim Servis) should be completely effective.
+-> Admin Panel(Yonetim Servis) should be completely effective. br

 -> Statistic Service for calculate volume and price changes.
 -> Statistic Service for Stop-loss order type
 -> Order deleting at MatchingServis.